How to unlock your domain name and retrieve your Authorization Code

 We register domain names through MelbourneIT.
 As we are a reseller, we don't have access to the domain's authorization code.
 Instead, we release the domain name directly to you so that you are a direct customer of MelbourneIT, and you can then unlock the domain and retrieve the authorization code.

-If you need to transfer your domain name to another registrar and have not yet contacted our Support Department for assistance, you'll want to do that first.
+IMPORTANT!
+If you need to transfer your domain name to another registrar and have not yet contacted our tech support department for assistance, you'll want to do that first.
 If you don't actually need to transfer your domain to another registrar, but instead need to update your domain's nameservers, please see the following link for further assistance:

 If you've contacted Support and we've released the domain name for you, you will have received an email from us stating that we have released the domain's management rights to you.
 At this point, follow the provided steps to retrieve your authorization code and unlock your domain name.